yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/array-agg-unnest.md

 To prepare for the demonstration of `unnest()`, save the single-valued result from the most recent of the three queries (but any one of them would do) into a `ysqlsh` variable by using the `\gset` metacommand.
 This takes a single argument, conventionally spelled with a trailing underscore (for example, _"result&#95;"_) and re-runs the `SELECT` statement that, as the last submitted `ysqlsh` command, is still in the command buffer.
 (If the `SELECT` doesn't return a single row, then you get a clear error.)
 In general, when the `SELECT` list has _N_ members, called _"c1"_ through _"cN"_, each of these values is stored in automatically-created variables called _"result&#95;c1"_ through _"result&#95;cN"_.

-if you aren't already familiar with the `\gset` metacommand, you can read a brief account of how it works in the section [Meta-commands](../../../../../../admin/ysqlsh/#meta-commands) within the major section on `ysqlsh`.
+if you aren't already familiar with the `\gset` metacommand, you can read a brief account of how it works in [Meta-commands](../../../../../../admin/ysqlsh/#meta-commands) within the major section on `ysqlsh`.

 Immediately after running the _"with... select array_agg(...) as arr..."_ query above, do this: